kennyfrc/NetRunner/README.md

 stockfish.
 To turn off hybrid, set NNUE_Tempo to false and the two thresholds to 32000.
 To tune the scale for Night Nurse, set NNUE_Scale to 250.

+What is scale?
+Suppose your net gives somewhat low evals.
+Then your net won't work well with the search's tuning.
+To adjust your nnue's output, change the NNUE_Scale, which is given as percentage.
+By default, scale is set to 125.
+Frosty needs 175, Night Nurse 250.

 ```
 option name Use NNUE type check default true
 option name NNUE_Scale type spin default 125 min 50 max 600